nanomo/rconKick/README.md

 RCon Kicker for Arma2/DayZ
 ===========================

-This is a kicker utility originally (fast)develped to https://github.com/Torndeco/pyBEscanner
+This is a kicker utility originally (fast)develped for https://github.com/Torndeco/pyBEscanner

 Prerequisites